koad/io/README.md

 ### example: Alice

-Check out the example installtion: Alice.
+Check out the example installation: Alice.
 Alice is a fantastic working example that demonstrates the true potential of this technology.
 By exploring Alice's repository, which you can find at [https://github.com/koad/alice](https://github.com/koad/alice), you'll get a deeper understanding of how koad:io can enhance your productivity.
 Head over to Alice's repo now and be inspired by what koad:io can do.
 Happy exploring! 🚀

 ### Contributing